Israel–United States relations: United States aid

-President Obama's Fiscal Year 2010 budget proposes $53.8 billion for appropriated international affairs' programs.
-From that budget, $5.7 billion is appropriated for foreign military financing, military education, and peacekeeping operations.
-From that $5.7 billion, $2.8 billion, almost 50% is appropriated for Israel.
-Israel also has available roughly $3 billion of conditional loan guarantees, with additional funds coming available if Israel meets conditions negotiated at the U.S.-Israel Joint Economic Development Group.
+Obama's Fiscal Year 2010 budget proposed $53.8 billion for appropriated international affairs' programs.
+From that budget, $5.7 billion was appropriated for foreign military financing, military education, and peacekeeping operations.
+From that $5.7 billion, $2.8 billion, almost 50%, was appropriated for Israel.
+Israel also has available roughly $3 billion of conditional loan guarantees, with additional funds coming available if Israel meets conditions negotiated at the U.S.–Israel Joint Economic Development Group.

 But Eli Lake, the national security correspondent of The Washington Times, reported on September 23, 2011, that Obama had authorized at the beginning of his presidency "significant new aid to the Israeli military that includes the sale of 55 deep-penetrating bombs known as bunker busters".

-Former head of the Israeli Air Force, retired Major General Eitan Ben Eliyahu, has called the American sale of Lockheed Martin F-35 Lightning II nuclear capable stealth fighter bombers to Israel a key test of the relationship.
+Former head of the Israeli Air Force, retired major general Eitan Ben Eliyahu, has called the American sale of Lockheed Martin F-35 Lightning II nuclear capable stealth fighter bombers to Israel a key test of the relationship.

 While United States law forbids the use of offset agreements on FMF sales, Israel's Industrial Cooperation Authority attempts to secure industrial participation contracts of around 35 percent of such sales.

 In fiscal year 2013, the automatic U.S. budget sequestration process took effect as required by the Budget Control Act of 2011.
-The process cut appropriations for certain discretionary spending, which reduced foreign military aid to Israel by $157 million, and also reduced funding for Israeli and U.S.-Israeli missile defense programs by $32.7 million.
+The process cut appropriations for certain discretionary spending, which reduced foreign military aid to Israel by $157 million, and also reduced funding for Israeli and Israeli–U.S. missile defense programs by $32.7 million.

 In November 2013, Steven Strauss (a faculty member at the Harvard Kennedy School) published an editorial calling for the United States to phase out all grant aid to Israel.
-Prof. Strauss argues that the United States should retain a close relationship with Israel, but that Israel is affluent enough to pay for the military equipment it needs.
+Strauss argues that the United States should retain a close relationship with Israel, but that Israel is affluent enough to pay for the military equipment it needs.

+In 2023, citing "the alarming actions of the new extreme right-wing Israeli government" against Palestinians, U.S. Representative Jamaal Bowman (NY-16) and Senator Bernie Sanders (I-VT) released a letter signed by a dozen of congressional colleagues and supported by numerous advocacy organizations demanding the Biden administration to review the billions of dollars in largely unconditional arms support that the United States provides Israel annually.

+The Republican plan, approved by the United States House of Representatives, allocates $14.5 billion in military aid for Israel.
+Also, Israel has received the highest amount of military assistance from the U.S. compared to any other nation since World War II, with aid exceeding $124 billion.